 Incorporate lawn games for more laid-back guests

 Not everyone enjoys competitive playtime.
-If a few of your friends shy away from contests, organize some chill outdoor games as well.
-Think low-effort sets like ladder toss, bocce, or horseshoes.
+If some of your friends or colleagues shy away from traditional field games, organize alternative outdoor activities as well.
+Think low-effort sets like corn hole, ladder toss, bocce, or horseshoes.
 We also love the less-expected Kubb, KanJam, and giant Jenga.